-Expats moving to Belize will find an unspoiled country with a sub-tropical climate, surrounded by crystal clear waters.
-It's also home to the world’s largest concentration of Mayan ruins.
-This Central American paradise boasts a stable economy, a long history of democratic government and a strong respect for human rights and the environment.
+Surrounded by crystal-clear Caribbean waters, Belize is unspoilt and pleasantly subtropical.
+Expats moving to Belize will experience an excellent quality of life while enjoying a stable economy.
+The Central American paradise also boasts a long history of democratic government and a strong respect for human rights and the environment.

-Belize is the perfect expat destination for those wanting a simple life, surrounded by beautiful natural attractions and friendly locals.
+Belize is the perfect expat destination for those wanting a simple life surrounded by picturesque natural attractions and friendly locals.
 It's a particularly suitable spot for expats of retirement age.
-The Belizean government’s positive attitude towards business and its implementation of tax breaks, as well as the country’s favourable property prices, have also served to attract expats looking for investment opportunities and starting their own businesses.
-Those used to fast-paced city life are warned that very few things run on time in Belize and they’ll have to make some adjustments to operate on ‘Island Time’.
+The Belizean government's positive attitude towards business and its implementation of tax breaks, as well as the country's favourable property prices, have also served to attract expats looking to start businesses or for investment opportunities.

 Capital city: Belmopan

 Neighbouring countries: Mexico is to the north, while Guatemala is to the west and south.
 To the east is the Caribbean Sea.